What makes people happy?

 1/2 tsp salt- more if needed to taste

 1/4 tsp cayenne pepper

-- In a medium saucepan over medium heat, melt the butter.
-Stir in the grits and coat well.
-Cook until the grits smell toasted- about 2-3 minutes.
-Add milk, water and salt.
+- In a medium saucepan over medium heat, melt 2 TBSP butter.
+Stir in 1 cup of grits and coat well cooking until the grits smell toasted- about 2-3 minutes.
+Add 2 cups whole milk, 2 cups water and 1/2 tsp kosher salt.
 Increase heat and allow grits come to a boil.

 - Reduce heat to low, cover and simmer for about 25 minutes.
 Whisk often to prevent the grits from clumping or sticking to the bottom of the pan.

 - Stir in remaining 2 TBSP butter.
-Season with salt, if needed, and cayenne pepper and black pepper.
+Season with salt, if needed, and 1/4 tsp cayenne pepper and 1/4 tsp black pepper.
 Cover to keep warm while preparing shrimp.
 If you use Anson Mills grits- increase the cooking time by another 20 minutes.
 They cook very slowly.

 1 1/2 lbs extra large ( 21-25 shrimp per lb) peeled and deveined shrimp- save the shells & tails